eagle-io/docs/source/topics/account_management/customize/index.rst

 Customization
 =============

-|icon-customise| Premium and Enterprise Accounts have access to the following customization features:
+|icon-customise| The following customization features are available depending on your account type:

 Product
 --------

 Domains
 ~~~~~~~
-Premium users can specify a subdomain of their choosing and change this at any time.
+Standard account owners can specify a subdomain of their choosing and change this at any time.
 Changes take effect immediately and logged in users will be prompted to navigate to the new url.

 Minimum length of 5 characters is required.
 The subdomain will be validated on save.